Keyboard shortcuts

 The language field determines which language profile is used for default build, test, and lint commands, as well as template hints like file patterns and documentation style.

-Supported values: rust, go, typescript, python, java, csharp, kotlin, swift, ruby, elixir.
+Supported values: rust, go, typescript, python, java, csharp, kotlin, swift, ruby, elixir, php.

 Architecture